Frequently asked questions

 - The capacity charge supports system expansion.
-Since 1990, King County has levied a capacity charge on new connections to the sewer system, which these new customers pay in addition to their monthly sewer bill.
+Since 1990, King County has levied a capacity charge for customers with new connections, additions or change of use, to the sewer system, which these new customers pay in addition to their monthly sewer bill.
 The capacity charge helps King County cover the cost of sewer improvement and expansion projects needed to serve new growth.
 Newly connecting customers are directly billed by King County for the capacity charge.
 Elected officials, sewer utility representatives and jurisdiction officials were all involved in King County's decision to implement a capacity charge to ensure that "growth pays for growth".
 For more information, view frequently asked questions about the sewage treatment capacity charge.

 As of June 29, 2019, new low-income housing in multi-family structures, single detached dwelling units, owner-occupied dwelling units, and shelter housing may qualify to receive a discounted capacity charge.
 Eligible new units will be assigned 0.32 residential customer equivalents (RCE), which in most cases is a 50 percent discount.
 These affordability options are part of WTD’s effort to encourage affordable housing development in the region.

 |Owner occupied dwelling unit